Designing the Episode Pass

 Information Architecture

-Episode Pass was designed alongside the new Quest system, owned by another UX designer.
-We collaborated closely to align structure, terminology, and navigation so both features operated as a single, cohesive seasonal system.
+Episode Pass was built alongside the new Quest system, owned by another UX designer.
+We aligned structure, terminology, and navigation early so the two features operated as one seasonal system.

-This IA map became our shared source of truth.
-It defined how players moved between Quests, Daily Tasks, and Episode Pass, and demonstrated how the Galaxy of Heroes global sidebar system supported consistent navigation throughout the experience.
-The map also captured early explorations of the Starter Pass, which later evolved into the Free Pass track.
+The IA map anchored that work.
+It defined how players moved between Quests, Daily Tasks, and Episode Pass, and showed how the global sidebar supported consistent navigation across the experience.
+It also captured early explorations of the Starter Pass, which later evolved into the Free track.

 Cross-Team Collaboration

-I partnered with the Art Lead to create a shared Photoshop template for Episode Pass purchase screens.
-Using smart objects, the template allowed rapid swapping of character art while preserving a consistent layout across mobile, tablet, and PC.
+I partnered with the Art Lead to build a shared Photoshop template for Episode Pass purchase screens.
+Smart objects let us swap character art quickly while maintaining a consistent layout across mobile, tablet, and PC.

 Design: